Ecosystem

 Introduction

-Introduction: Why Ecosystems Matter More Than Ever
+Why Ecosystems Matter More Than Ever

 Innovation in pharma, chemistry, and biotech has never been more complex.
 Developing a new therapy, diagnostic, or digital solution requires not just brilliant science but collaboration across startups, corporates, OEMs, research institutions, and investors.
 Yet in many regions, these stakeholders remain disconnected.
 Startups struggle to find their first customers, corporates duplicate research instead of partnering, and promising technologies get delayed or lost in silos.